jonathanpotts/CartographyTable/README.md

 | .json | application/json |
 | .txt | text/plain |

-However, you should not use gzip compression for the following file type:
+However, you should **NOT** use gzip compression for the following file type:

 | Extension | MIME Type |
 | :-: | :-: |